sskras/dalykai/interviews/https:/habr.com/ru/post/559014/index-en.md

 There's not much to comment on, it's very clear.
 It was a "technology preview".
 So, it didn't pass this very "preview".
 This label must not hang forever!
 And they can't launch a flawed by-design product with full support.
 RHEL is an entreprenuership, i.e. a prescribed commodity-money relationship.
 Red Hat can't bully users like the Btrfs mailing list does.
-Just imagine the situation: a customer who paid his money for a disk and your support wants to know where his disk space went after he didn't write anything.
+Just imagine the situation:
+ a customer who paid his money for a disk and your support wants to know where his disk space went after he didn't write anything.
 What do you tell him?
 Next.
 Red Hat's clients include major banks and stock exchanges.
 Imagine what would happen if they were subjected to a DoS attack based on the mentioned Btrfs vulnerability.
 Who do you think would be responsible?
-For those who are going to point their fingers at the line in the GPL license where it says the author is not responsible for anything, I'll tell you right now: "hide it away!
-Red Hat will answer, and in a big way!
+For those who are going to point their fingers at the line in the GPL license where it says the author is not responsible for anything, I'll tell you right now: "hide it away!", Red Hat will answer, and in a big way!
 I know that Red Hat isn't facing these kinds of problems, considering their particularly strong team of QA engineers with whom I worked closely in my time.

 **– Why do some companies continue to support Btrfs in their enterprise products?**